ufbfung/learning-to-code/README.md

 # learning-r
-This repo is used for learning R.
+This repo is used for learning to code in R, Python, and SQL.